 For the real-deal credentials, check out my client testimonials.

-Oh, and if you’re like me, you might enjoy knowing my “type” from various measurements, like these:
+If you’re like me, you might enjoy knowing my “type” from various measurements, like these:

 - Myers-Briggs Type Indicator: INFP (near the middle on most)

 - Enneagram: 1w9